-Notwithstanding the concerns regarding the statistical relevance of the race pay data, and in common with the findings of the 2020 Equal Pay Statement, it is noted that there are no non white staff members in role which are in the lower grades of the Moray College structure.
+Notwithstanding the concerns regarding the statistical relevance of the race pay data, and in common with the findings of the 2020 Equal Pay Statement, it is noted that there are no non white staff members in role which are below grade 5 in the UHI Moray structure.
 The small number of ethnic minority staff are most prevalent in the grades where there is a specific qualification or specialism requirement.